pavansaij/RateLimiterKotlinApplication/README.md

 # RateLimiterKotlinApplication
 This a sample application which is built to test rate limiting using Bucket4J.
+This uses hazelcast to achieve distributed solution for a multi clustered application.

 ###
 Required